alipali737/pen-test-docs/Penetration Testing Processes/Methodologies/Web App Testing.md

 - `Content-Security-Policy` defines what servers can provide content for the requested webpage.
 This can prevents some XSS or content-injections by preventing a compromised webpage from referencing third-party content.
 - HTTP `Strict-Transport-Security` (HSTS) instructs the browser to disable future plaintext HTTP connections to the same web server.
 Makes MITM harder.
 - `Referrer-Policy` defines when the browser should send a referer [sic] header for secondary requests.
 This can prevent referrer leakage to third-party websites.
 - `X-Content-Type-Options` instructs the browser to disable automatic detection of the content's MIME type.
+Automatic detection can introduce XSS vulnerabilities.
+- `X-Frame-Options` defines when the browser can open the site in an iframe.
+This prevents click-jacking and other misuse of content by third-party sites.

+### 4.3 - Cross-Domain Policy
+- Overly permissive cross-domain policies
+	- Server reflects a third-party `origin` in its response
+	- If `Access-Control-Allow-Credentials: true` is set (often browsers will block these insecure combos) but in theory a malicious website could take advantage of a user already being logged in to access authenticated API responses.

+### 4.4 - Forced Browsing / Directory Busting
+- gobuster / ffuf
+- Look for sensitive pages, errors, unreferenced content, API interfaces, raw data